 International Students in Singapore to be considered for an Employment Pass Eligibility Certificate (EPEC) by Ministry of Manpower Singapore (MOM), they must possess selected university qualifications.

 The Employment Pass Eligibility Certificate (EPEC) allows foreigners to stay in Singapore for up to one year to facilitate their job search in Singapore.
 Successful EPEC applicants are required to apply for a one-year Visit Pass from the Immigration and Checkpoint Authority (ICA) to allow them to stay in Singapore for 1 more year.
 EPEC or 1 Year Visit Pass does not allow or certify the holder to work in Singapore.
 Once a candidate secures employment, the employer is required to submit an Employment Pass application to the Work Pass Division for consideration.
 Candidate can only start working after the Employment Pass application has been approved.
 EPEC is issued on a one-time basis and is non-renewable.

 Not mandatory however certain request for official English score of IELTS/ TOEFL.

 Under Graduate Studies

 Post Graduate Studies

 Universities: 15,000 .00 – 22, 000.00 SNG$ per year

 Colleges: 12, 000.00 – 18,000.00 SNG$ per year

-Like any other nation of the world special scholarships are allotted in Singapore for students to encourage higher education in them.
+Like any other nation of the world, special scholarships are allotted in Singapore for students to encourage higher education in them.
 The students who meet the criteria required for receiving the scholarships can apply for the one’s that suits their career interests.
 There are some special scholarships for the students in need of financial assistance and for those with exceptionally good academic background.

-Disclaimer: This guidance is for students interested in studying abroad in particular country.
+Disclaimer: This guidance is for students interested in studying abroad in a particular country.
 It is only a guide for which information is taken from various relevant websites.
 It aims to answer some common questions.
 Visitors are recommended to contact the office for most updated information.